 Skip to main content

-Why It Is Important to Follow Dr.’s Instructions After Surgery
+Follow Dr.’s Instructions Before and After Plastic Surgery

 Many plastic surgery procedures today are not as invasive as they used to be.
 But make no mistake, plastic surgery is still surgery.
-Even a simple procedure such as New Jersey eyelid surgery or New Jersey liposuction requires recovery and downtime.
+Even a simple kind of plastic surgery such as eyelid surgery or liposuction requires recovery and downtime for every patient.

-Following your doctor’s instructions is a critical part of your recovery.
-Possible side effects from the procedure are most likely to happen in the first few days.
-That’s why you need to do everything your doctor tells you.
+For a patient, following your plastic surgeon’s instructions is a critical part of your recovery.
+Possible side effects from your cosmetic surgery are most likely to happen in the first few days.
+That’s why a patient needs to do everything your doctor tells you.

 Most plastic surgeons give their patients a packet of post-op instructions to follow carefully.
-You should follow these instructions precisely to ensure the best recovery and reduce the chances of complications.
+Every patient should follow these instructions precisely to ensure the best recovery from your cosmetic surgery and reduce the chances of complications.

-Some of the most common instructions that doctors give after plastic surgery include the following:
+Some of the most common instructions that plastic surgeon’s give before and after plastic surgery include the following:

 Have A Support System

-When you have major surgery, such as a New Jersey tummy tuck or New Jersey labiaplasty, you won’t be able to do your usual activities for a few weeks.
-And if you have small children, you will need a friend or relative to lend a hand with them.
+When are patient has major plastic surgery, such as a tummy tuck surgery or labiaplasty surgery, you won’t be able to do your usual activities for a few weeks.
+And if you have small children, you will need a friend or relative to lend a hand with them after your cosmetic surgery.

-Expect to need help doing things around the home for at least one or two weeks, so let your friends and family know about your upcoming surgery.
-Then, be sure you have a support system ready before you have your procedure.
+Every patient should expect to need help doing things around the home for at least one or two weeks after your cosmetic surgery, so let your friends and family know about your upcoming plastic surgery.
+Then, be sure you have a support system ready before you have your plastic surgery procedure.

 Take Time Off Work